jamesturk/cpp_photon/README.txt

 Thank you for downloading photon,
-    photon is an API which is designed primarily to ease creation of hardware accelerated 2D games with OpenGL and other open source & cross platform libraries.
+    Photon is an API which is designed primarily to ease creation of hardware accelerated 2D games with OpenGL and other open source & cross platform libraries.
 Photon aims to simplify portable game development, enabling developers to focus on the gameplay.
 Photon uses OpenGL for hardware accelerated